popescuroberta/poem-generator-dada/README.md

 ```

 ## Saving Poems (C++ Program)
-When you choose to save the poem, you will be prompted to enter a filename (e.g., `my_poem.txt`).
-The poem will be saved in the current directory.
+When you decide to save the poem, the program will ask for a filename (e.g., `my_poem.txt`) and save the poem in the current directory.

 ## Project Structure
 ```